jmariconda/meteor-reactive-store/README.md

 import ReactiveStore from 'meteor/jmaric:deep-reactive-store';

 const store = new ReactiveStore({
+    data() {
+        return {
             // Initial data
+            firstName: 'Reactive',
+            lastName: 'Store',
+            fullName: ReactiveStore.computed(function () {
+                return `${this.get('firstName')} ${this.get('lastName')}`;
+            })
+        };
+    },
-}, {
+    mutators: {
         // Path mutator
+        some: {
+            deep: {
-    'some.deep.path': function (value, store) {
+                path(value, store) {
                     /*
                      * This will run whenever 'some.deep.path' is directly assigned or deleted to/from the store and use the returned value for the respective operation.
                      * From inside of here you can also use the store parameter to perform secondary actions such as running assign/delete on other fields.
                      */
+                }
+            }
+        },
+        'another.deep.path': function (value, store) {
+            /*
+             * This will run whenever 'another.deep.path' is directly assigned or deleted to/from the store and use the returned value for the respective operation.
+             * From inside of here you can also use the store parameter to perform secondary actions such as running assign/delete on other fields.
+             */

             return value;
+        }
+    },
+    methods: {
+        someMethod(...params) {

+        }
     }
 });